Automotive Tools And Equipment: What To Consider When Opening A Car Repair Shop

 - customer feedback

 It’s common practice in repair shops that mechanics bring their own car fixing tools.
-Of course, this is a good way for owners to avoid theft and shorten expenses and you can implement this in your business as well but... regarding the growing mechanic shortage in the industry wouldn’t it be forward-looking to do the opposite?
+Of course, this is a good way for owners to avoid theft and shorten expenses.
+You can also implement this in your business, but... regarding the growing mechanic shortage in the industry, wouldn’t it be forward-looking to do the opposite?

-For techs just starting out, buying the necessary vehicle tool kit might be tough, especially when paying off educational loans.
-So, you as an employer will be more likely to attract mechanics to work for you when you provide them with everything they need to do the job.
+Buying the necessary vehicle tool kit might be challenging for starting techs, especially when paying off educational loans.
+So, as an employer, you will be more likely to attract mechanics to work for you when you provide them with the individual tools they need to do repair jobs.
 Another option is to offer a tool allowance in your benefits package.

-Leasing vehicle maintenance tools and equipment is a good alternative to buying: it does not require a large initial investment, you can get various equipment, thereby greatly expanding your range of services.
+Leasing vehicle maintenance tools and equipment is an excellent alternative to buying: it does not require a significant initial investment, and you can get various equipment, thereby greatly expanding your range of services.
 Among the cons is not the best condition since the equipment has been in use and sometimes long.

 Buying used equipment: pros and cons